alexlinz/OMD-TOIL/README.md

     | | |- ME150270                                       # sequence reads with rRNA removed for sample ME150270.
 Same file structure as for ME150256.
     | | |- ME150276                                       # sequence reads with rRNA removed for sample ME150276.
 Same file structure as for ME150256.
     | | |- ME150286                                       # sequence reads with rRNA removed for sample ME150286.
 Same file structure as for ME150256.
+    | |- refGenomes                                       # reference genomes against which metatranscriptomes will get mapped
     |- metadata                                           # metadata associated with the samples
     |- protocols                                          # protocols associated with sample collection and processing
     | |- SamplingProcedures.pdf                           # description of sampling procedures